kristopolous/quick-color/README.md

 ### Complex

-Let's say I have an html color, goldenrod, and I want to find a darker version of it.
+Let's say I have an HTML color, goldenrod, and I want to find a darker version of it.
+I can easily do this in HSL space.

     > col2hsl goldenrod
     42.903 0.744 0.488